plan-net/core4/docs/source/tools.rst

   polling period is 1 second.
 Set the polling period with an argument, i.e.
   ``chist -f 15`` to follow in 15 seconds periods.

-Default maching is case-insensitive.
+Default matching is case-insensitive.
 Change this behavior for options text filters with ``--case-sensitive``.

 See more details with ``chist --help``